virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 ##Relative Links

 The relative links functionality is intended to specify the JPS file’s base URL, in relation to which the subsequent links can be set throughout the manifest.
 This source destination (URL) can point either to the text of the file or its raw code.
-Therefore, it is passed in the manifest through the <b>*baseUrl*</b> parameter or specified while <a href="https://www.virtuozzo.com/application-platform-docs/environment-export-import/" target="_blank">importing</a> a corresponding JPS file via the Virtuozzo PaaS dashboard.
+Therefore, it is passed in the manifest through the <b>*baseUrl*</b> parameter or specified while <a href="https://www.virtuozzo.com/application-platform-docs/environment-export-import/" target="_blank">importing</a> a corresponding JPS file via the Virtuozzo Application Platform dashboard.

 !!! note
     > The *baseUrl* value declared within the manifest has higher priority than installation via URL (i.e. <a href="https://www.virtuozzo.com/application-platform-docs/environment-export-import/" target="_blank">Import</a>).